philipppircher/C---People-Task/README.md

 ﻿# C---People-Task

- Find the File "peopleWithJob.txt" in "C---People-Task/PersonApp/bin/Debug/netcoreapp3.1/"
+ Get the File "peopleWithJob.txt" in "C---People-Task/PersonApp/bin/Debug/netcoreapp3.1/"
  There you can see the entries of each Person like this:

  NAME;AGE;CITY;JOB